julzaza/wildwitchherbs/_posts/2025-07-07-smoke-cleansing-folk-magic.md

 ---

-### Juniper (Juniperus spp.) — Balkans & Northern Europe
-Spicy, sharp, and powerful.
-Burned in rural Balkan homes to **banish illness**, **curse energy**, or even unwanted spirits.

-**Folk Practice:** In Montenegro and northern Albania, entire rooms were fumigated with juniper during funerals or illness outbreaks.

----

 ### Rue (Ruta graveolens) — Mediterranean
 Bitter and sulfuric.
 Burned to **break hexes** or for **protection** from the evil eye.